The Onedin Line: Home media

 Home video versions of the series have been made available in various versions over the years.
 For series one, edited versions were made available by BBC Video on VHS in the 1990s.
 These edited masters saw a re-release in the UK on DVD from Universal Playback in 2003.
 The Australian (from ABC) and Dutch (from Memphis Belle) DVD versions of series one also derive from these edited versions.
 In North America, Canadian company BFS Video released the first four episodes uncut on VHS in 2001, with these and the next four episodes arriving on DVD in two double-disc sets two years later.

 It would not be until 2007 that all 15 episodes of the first series became available uncut on DVD, in the UK from 2 entertain in a four-disc set.

 Series two follows a similar pattern, with edited versions arriving on VHS and DVD in the UK from the same companies listed above.
 The version from the Netherlands is sourced from the same masters.
 The Australian version, however, has all 14 episodes uncut on four discs, and was released in 2008.
+All 14 episodes on four discs were released uncut in the UK in 2010.

 Series three to eight are available on DVD from Memphis Belle in the Netherlands, and all are uncut.
 All series are also available in Germany.

 Series three and four are available uncut in the UK and Australia.
+Series five, six, seven and eight are yet to be released in the UK, but all eight series have been released in Germany under the title "Die Onedin Linie: Die Komplette Serie", where English language audio is available in the menu, but the credits on the episodes are in German, as are all the extras and information cards.

 All current DVD editions are uncut, apart from the Australian series one and the Dutch series one and two.
 The earlier edited UK versions of the first two series are still available from a number of sites.